Ice Cream for Dogs

 Taste Test

-Both of my dogs were very interested in what I was making, so I let them help me clean up.
-Luna got to lick out the bowl and Morgan got to lick the spoon.
+Both Luna and Morgan were very interested in what I was making, so I let them help me clean up.

 Both the bowl and the spoon were licked so clean you couldn’t tell I had used them.

-I took that as positive feedback and was excited to see how they liked them frozen.
 After they had been in the freezer for most of the day, I gave each dog one.
-They both loved it and had it gone within seconds.

 It was definitely a success with my dogs.